-Use After Free (CWE ID 416)(19 flaws)
+Use After Free (CWE ID 416)(23 flaws)

-Flaw Id Module Exploitability Mitigation Comment 135 MAPNextLink.framewo rk.bca • Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
+Flaw Id Module Exploitability Mitigation Comment 128 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
 Which is the expected safe way to work in this case.
-124 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the IN.DCa scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
+Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+135 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
 Which is the expected safe way to work in this case.
-120 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the TK.DCa scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
+Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+124 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks): Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
 Which is the expected safe way to work in this case.
+Approve Mitigation (Blue Cedar Networks): After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
+120 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
+Which is the expected safe way to work in this case.
+Approve Mitigation (Blue Cedar Networks):After reviewing the source, this does in fact appear to be an error with the scanner, not the code.
 151 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-123 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the TK.DCa scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
-Which is the expected safe way to work in this case.
-146 MAPNextLink.framewo rk.bca Unlikely Potential False Positive (Blue Cedar Networks):Probably the rk.bca scan is confusing the unique_freed with a release of the pointer and marking this as a vulnerability, but what the code is really doing is: free the pointer after the first (and only) usage.
 Which is the expected safe way to work in this case.